-by Tim Neubauer and Julia Kunlo, Evolution Safety Resources on November 27, 2018
+by Julia Kunlo, Evolution Safety Resources on November 27, 2018

 We are pleased to continue with our GroundBreak series “Your Safety Manual Isn’t Enough.”
 While discussing the importance of building a safety program beyond a written manual, our series focuses on the need for a Safety Management System (SMS) while exploring common SMS components.
 Safety Management Systems are a collection of efforts, programs, and strategies that work together to keep your team safe – they look beyond written words and into corporate action.
 Most importantly, they look beyond compliance and into best practice.
 We previously noted the National Safety Council’s Nine Elements as a collection of common SMS principles.
 In this article, we will discuss the fourth element in this collection – Hazard Recognition, Evaluation, and Control.
 This element recognizes that all injuries are preventable; that management is responsible for finding and fixing hazards proactively.